jshapiro651/project-3/CONTRACT_DEPLOYMENT.md

 - Create a new account for Kovan

   - WARNING: MetaMask via the browser extension doesn't make it easy to delete accounts that are created.
-Imported accounts don't have this issue, but those that are "created" require re-installing the extension
+Imported accounts don't have this issue, but those that are "created" appear to require re-installing the extension, in order to have them removed.

 <img src="Images/create-account.png" width="300"/>